 There are basically two types of target funds.
 One type, called “to retirement,” stops changing the stock-to-bond ratio once you hit the date; the other type, called “through retirement,” continues to adjust as time goes on.
 To-retirement funds end up being less risky at the expense of seeing your investments stop (or almost stop) growing when you hit the target date.
 Some experts prefer the through-retirement option, arguing that it’s important to continue managing the balance as you age, rather than risk outliving your money.

 4. What does it cost?

 Of course, there will be fees.
 But just because a fund has a higher fee, don’t dismiss it outright.
 As with many things, you get what you pay for.
 A fund with a higher fee, but also with a higher return, may end up netting you more money in the end.
 As with everything, there are low-priced options that excel and high-cost flops.
 Do your homework.

 5. How’s it managed?

 Whether active or passive management is more successful in boosting returns is an ongoing debate among investors.
-Passive funds usually invest assets to reflect the makeup of a market index, thus tracking the ups and downs of that index.
-They provide broad market exposure and low operating expenses.
-The Dow Jones Industrial Average and the S&P 500 are two prime examples.
-They’re not terribly exciting, but they take out a lot of the guesswork from investing.
-Generally, actively managed funds will cost you more, but they may net you a higher return, if you have the right manager.
+Passive funds usually invest assets to reflect the makeup of a market index, thus tracking the ups and downs of that index — typically, the Dow Jones Industrial Average or the S&P 500.
+These index funds provide broad market exposure and low operating expenses.
+They’re not terribly exciting, but they take a lot of the guesswork out of investing.
+Generally, actively managed funds will cost you more, but they may net you a higher return if you have the right manager.

-Money Talks News founder Stacy Johnson is deeply skeptical of the value of these investment managers, as he explains in this article:
+Money Talks News founder Stacy Johnson is deeply skeptical of the value of these investment managers, as he explains in an earlier article: